home / mcp / talk to figma mcp server

 set_item_spacing

-Set the spacing between children inside an auto-layout frame.
+Set distance between children in an auto-layout frame.

 set_fill_color